Blosc/bcolz/persistence.rst

 Proposal for a persistence layer for carray
 -------------------------------------------

+:Author: Francesc Alted
+:Date: August 18, 2012

-The original carray container consists on basically a list of compressed in-memory blocks.
+The original carray container (up to version 0.4) consisted on basically a list of compressed in-memory blocks.
 This document explains how to extend this to allow to store the data blocks on disk too.

 The goals of this proposal are: